RetroReversing/retroReversing/pages/leaks/HidemaruMailLeak.md

 <section class="postSection">
   <div class="css-folder css-folder-left wow slideInLeft postImage">/mail.nintendo.co.jp/User/過去ログ/雑談</div>
   <div markdown="1" class="rr-post-markdown">
- This folder contains...
+ This folder contains general chat about video games and the industry, mildly interesting but don't go out of your way to read it.

   </div>
 </section>

 File Name | Extension | Description
 ---|---|---
-雑談200506 | .txt | Talking about Scape Channel 5, Jet Set Radio Future, C programming question and more 雑談200509 | .txt | Talking about Xavix using images of Jackie Chan to promote their wii Fit like product 雑談200510 | .txt | Talking about gambling machines?
+雑談200506 | .txt | Talking about Space Channel 5, Jet Set Radio Future, C programming question and more 雑談200509 | .txt | Talking about Xavix using images of Jackie Chan to promote their wii Fit like product 雑談200510 | .txt | Talking about gambling machines?
 雑談200601 | .txt | Talk about a GPS based-game for  DS, suggests Pokemon Go like functionality (10 years before that was a thing)